jaxonwang/cragon/README.md

 - Workflow integration.

 ## Installation
-Cragon should be runn on Linux kernel >= 2.6.32.
+Cragon should be run on Linux kernel >= 2.6.32.
 Python3 and C++11 compiler are required.
 It is highly recommended to install Cragon in Python virtualenv or [Conda](https://docs.conda.io/en/latest/).

 To enable python virtualenv:
 ```